 How to Chamfer Wood

-To chamfer wood, use a hand plane, chisel, or router to create a beveled edge.
-Ensure the angle and depth are consistent for a clean finish.
+To chamfer wood, use a hand plane, chisel, or router to create a beveled edge at 30–45 degrees.
+Hold the tool at a consistent angle and take light passes to achieve a clean, uniform chamfer without tear-out.

 Introduction To Chamfering Wood